meseta/gmlogging-suite/README.md

 You can import the package into your project from the GMS2 menu Tools > Import Local Package.

 ## Change log
+* v1.0.3
+	* Fix json mode on by default
+	* Propagate log level to child loggers
+	* Allow empty Sentry DSN
-- v1.0.2 Add author details
+* v1.0.2 Add author details
-- v1.0.1 Fix bug in stacktrace handling
+* v1.0.1 Fix bug in stacktrace handling
-- v1.0.0 Update to use GM2023 best practices
+* v1.0.0 Update to use GM2023 best practices
-- v0.9.4 Use globals for longer exceptions, and avoid errors when log level isn't a string
+* v0.9.4 Use globals for longer exceptions, and avoid errors when log level isn't a string
-- v0.9.3 Fix line number handling for built projects
+* v0.9.3 Fix line number handling for built projects
-- v0.9.2 Fix .log() function, update error text, and fix stacktrace for logger.error()
+* v0.9.2 Fix .log() function, update error text, and fix stacktrace for logger.error()
-- v0.9.1 Change some parameter orders, and added missing functions
+* v0.9.1 Change some parameter orders, and added missing functions
-- v0.9.0 Initial release
+* v0.9.0 Initial release